sagarsreejith/prototype/README.md

 </ul>

 ```
-I have used PHP Laravel Framework for backend SAM and Vue.js for frontend.
+I have used PHP Laravel Framework for backend MSA and Vue.js for frontend.
 PASSPORT for token based validation for Micro services.
 ```

 ### Installing